Lewis Capaldi to perform a first and exclusive DeFi-funded show this Summer

 QR codes on XTIXS tickets are dynamically changing all the time, and this, together with the fact that each ticket is linked to a personal phone number, makes it impossible for fraudsters to create any sort of secondary scalping sale.
 On appearance, the system for the end user is the same as they are already used to using, but enhanced backend technology gives rise to a new set of possibilities in terms of security, personalization, art and memorabilia.

-SOURCE Xtixs
+SOURCE Xtix

 Share this article